-All error messages encountered on an endpoint are returned to the IxChariot or Ocheck Console.

-For the pewcearm_disk Performance Endpoint, some error messages are logged to disk.
-These messages are saved in a file named ENDPOINT.LOG, in the directory where you installed the endpoint.
+While most endpoint error messages are returned to the IxChariot or Ixia Qcheck Console, some may be logged to disk.
+Errors are saved in a file named ENDPOINT.LOG, in the directory where you installed the endpoint.
 To view an error log, use the command-line program named FMTLOG.EXE.
-The program FMTLOG.EXE reads from a binary log file, and writes its formatted output to stdout.
+Program FMTLOG.EXE reads from a binary log file, and writes its formatted output to stdout.
 Use the following FMTLOG command: